frozhusain/tweets-sentiment-analysis/README.md

                        need to Scrape the tweets from Twitter with the hash tag #MeToo and store it .

+## Prerequisites-
+* python 3.7
-Prerequisites-python 3.7 and anaconda
+* anaconda

-coding style tests- There are two parts first part extract tweets from twitter
+* coding style tests-* There are two parts first part extract tweets from twitter
-                    second part will do sentiment analysis on tweets.
+                     * second part will do sentiment analysis on tweets.

-Installing
+## Installing
 this is a very simple code in python which uses two pre-defined libraries 'TWEEPY' and 'TEXTBLOB'.another library is used to visualize the data 'matplotlib' so to get started download latest version of anaconda from https://www.anaconda.com/download/ for windows or you can use any LINUX after installation run anaconda prompt or LINUX terminal and type "pip install tweepy" (without "")